Scratches on horses

 - For horses with a lot of feathers, it may be harder to find and also harder to treat.
 And, because feathers tend to hold in dirt and damp, you will need to step up your feather grooming and inspection routine.

-- For all intents and purposes, the causes are a mixed bag of bugs and environmental microbes.
-The infection is largely bacterial, although in some cases, a small amount of fungus can be present.
+- For all intents and purposes, the causes of scratches are a mixed bag of bugs and environmental microbes.
+The infection is largely bacterial, although a small amount of fungus can be present in some cases.

-- You are unlikely going to pinpoint the actual cause and specific microbes without your Veterinarian doing a skin scraping or biopsy.
+- You are unlikely to pinpoint the actual cause and specific microbes without your veterinarian doing a skin scraping or biopsy.

 YUCK YUCK YUCK… but then it gets better!